strongbox/strongbox-docs/docs/index.md

 ??? success "REST API"

-    All of Strongbox's features are available via REST API endpoints.
+    All of Strongbox's features are available via REST API end-points.
-    You can customize a user's access to only allow specific endpoints to be accessible.
+    You can customize a user's access to only allow specific end-points to be accessible.

     * [x] Search for artifacts
     * [x] Manage the server's core configuration